 Learning motivation can be defined as "a common motivational factor underlying the conceptions of intrinsic motivation, interest, and learning goals" (Spinath & Spinath, 2005, p.
 89).
-In the TwinLife study, the "Skalen zur Erfassung der Lern- und Leistungsmotivation" [Scales for the assessment of learning and performance motivation] (SELLMO-S; Spinath et al., 2002) were used to measure learning motivation.
+In the TwinLife study, the "Skalen zur Erfassung der Lern- und Leistungsmotivation" (Scales for the assessment of learning and performance motivation, SELLMO-S; Spinath et al., 2002) were used to measure learning motivation.
 For preschool children, anticipated learning motivation was assessed with an adapted version of the SELLMO-S. School attendees rated their actual learning motivation with different formulations depending on the participant's age.
-These items were assessed as a self-report in the CAPI module.
-Furthermore, learning motivation related to one's job was assessed for participants aged 16 or older in the CAPI module with an adapted version of the SELLMO-S.
+Furthermore, learning motivation related to one's job was assessed for participants aged 16 or older with an adapted version of the SELLMO-S. All items were assessed as a self-report.